 For Inland Empire Educational & Economic Success

-Growing Inland Achievement (GIA) is a regional K-16 education collaborative that works to achieve educational and economic equity in the Inland Empire.
-GIA accomplishes this by serving as a collective impact (backbone) organization that supports a cross-sector network of education, government, nonprofit, and business institutions in the Inland Empire who are all collectively working towards a shared vision of educational and economic success.
-GIA researches issues and opportunities, resources innovations and solutions, and connects diverse stakeholders across the two-county region of the Inland Empire.
+Growing Inland Achievement (GIA) is a regional K-16 collaborative working to achieve educational and economic equity in the Inland Empire.
+GIA staff support this work by engaging a cross-sector network of education, government, nonprofit, and business institutions in the Inland Empire, working towards a shared vision of educational and economic success.
 GIA’s vision is that by 2035, San Bernardino and Riverside Counties will be widely recognized for their educated workforce, thriving communities, and vibrant economy that creates prosperity for all.
 Everyone who lives, works, studies, and conducts business in the Inland Empire plays a critical role in achieving GIA’s vision.
 Thank you for your collaboration and support.

 Let’s stay in touch